 Windows automatically compresses your wallpaper images and reduces them to 85% of the original image quality before setting it as your desktop background.
 This helps in saving valuable disk space and improves performance to a certain extent – but compromises the image quality.
 While the process is immensely useful for PCs with moderate specifications, if your system has plenty of RAM, you can disable the JPG wallpaper compression in Windows 11/10.
 Here’s how to go about it.

-Windows never actually applies the full quality image to the Desktop.
-It reduces the quality to enhance the system’s performance.
-Windows itself does not offer a method to disable the JPG wallpaper quality reduction in Windows 11/10, but a registry fix can help you disable this automatic compression feature.
+Windows never actually applies the full-quality image to the Desktop.
+It reduces the quality to improve system performance.
+Windows doesn’t offer a way to disable JPG wallpaper quality reduction in Windows 11/10, but a registry fix can disable this automatic compression.

 If you are unaware, Windows 11/10 computer stores the converted image as a TranscodedWallpaper file inside this directory: